 Canada regularly reports hate crime data to ODIHR.
-Canada’s hate crime laws are a combination of a substantive offence and a general penalty-enhancement provision.
-Police-reported hate crime data are collected by the national statistical agency, Statistics Canada.
-Due to Canada’s reporting cycle, the most recent hate crime figures available cover the year preceding the reporting year.
-They are generally released in the summer.
+Canada's hate crime laws are a combination of a substantive offence and a general penalty-enhancement provision.
+Police-reported hate crime data are collected by Statistics Canada, the national statistical agency.
 Hate crime statistics are regularly published.
 Canada conducts regular victimization surveys to measure unreported hate crime.

 In the report on its mission to Canada, the United Nations Human Rights Council's Working Group of Experts on People of African Descent, observed that the prosecutors play a crucial role in requesting from judges that sentences be aggravated by racist motivation and therefore recommended improving the understanding of anti-Black racism among prosecutors and judges.